Learn how to care for a jade plant inside, outdoors, and over the winter!

 If it rains often where you live, jade plants might not be the best outdoor plant.
 Since they are from the desert, they like dry conditions best.
 They require very little water and instead store water in their plump leaves.
 Too much rainfall will cause root rot, fungal growth, or even death.

-How to take care of Jade plants in the Winter
+How to take care of jade plants in the winter

+Indoors, move them away from any cold drafts like windows or doors that open frequently.
 Jade plants go dormant in the winter, so you shouldn’t have to water them but maybe once a month.
 A beautiful surprise are the small flowers that bloom for a short while in winter.
-They are delicate, starry white flowers that sprout from leaf stems.
-Don’t get too excited though—jade plants can sometimes take years before flowers bloom.
+They are delicate, starry white flowers that sprout from leaf stems, but they can take years to bloom.
 The plant has to be in an arid, cool environment, and it must be fully mature.

-You’ll also notice roots and leaves begin to sprout on your jade plant like the ones pictures below.
+You’ll also notice roots and leaves begin to sprout on your jade plant like the ones second photo below.
 Isn’t that cool?
 So if your plant loses leaves, don’t worry.
 The plant might take some time to do so, but it will fill back out.
 These areas will also grow into tiny bunches of jade leaves that you can gently separate and root to grow baby jade plants.